 As one plumber told us: "I didn't even know I was missing that many calls until I saw the data."

 Email notifications after calls prevent this entirely.
-After every conversation—whether you answered it or your AI receptionist for contractors handled it—you get an email with the caller's information and what they needed.
+After every conversation—whether you answered it or your voice AI receptionist handled it—you get an email with the caller's information and what they needed.
 No more relying on memory.
 No more lost revenue.

 What Are Email Notifications After Calls?